Renovamen/blog.zxh.io/_includes/docs/en.md

 header-mask: # RGB value of the mask of the cover image, like: rgba(40, 57, 101, .4)
 header-style: text # add this line if you don't want a cover image
 catalog: # if to enable catalog: false (default), true
-mathjax: # if to enable mathjax
+math: # if to enable math rendering
 tags: # tags
   - tag1
   - tag2